Mermaid-Chart/vscode-mermaid-preview/README.md

 ### Rendering

-You can customize the appearence of the previewed diagrams by setting the mermaid configuration in the workspace settings:
+You can customize the appearance of the previewed diagrams by setting the mermaid configuration in the workspace settings:

 ```json
 {